 These costs are fluctuating as new technology comes onto the market.
 I’ll be looking at the Falcon, from SpaceX.
 These have made headlines for being reusable.
 According to the company’s leader, Elon Musk, each rocket should be able to be used over 100 times.

-We know that the rockets cost around $60 millionOpens in a new tab. to build, fuel, and launch.
+We know that the rockets cost around $60 million to build, fuel, and launch.
 However, they can also be re-used, to help lower these costs.
 Between flights, they will need to be repaired.
 It’s believed this costs around half a million.

 While SpaceX is developing a spaceship, it is still in the testing phase.
 Because of this, we don’t know how much it will cost.
 However, we can look at the space shuttle, which was developed by NASA.
-This cost a little under $49 billionOpens in a new tab., adjusted for inflation, to build.
+This cost a little under $49 billion, adjusted for inflation, to build.
 This includes reusable rockets.
 When you extract this cost, it is around $40 billion.
 It took 11 years to turn research and turn it into reality.

 Speed